Is This Water?

 Everything Wallace writes is about suffering.
 He seems obsessed with it; it’s his muse.
 In Infinite Jest, an unnamed woman has her bag stolen by a criminal addict.
 The bag contains her “Jarvik IX Exterior Artificial Heart”, without which, she dies.
 The addict in question is Poor Tony Krause, who later spends several days in the toilet of a public library while going through withdrawal.
 Thirteen years old Hal Incandenza discovers his father’s body after he has committed suicide by putting his head in a microwave that he’d specially modified for this purpose.
 Hal recalls that while descending the stairs to the kitchen, he’d been intrigued by the delicious smell.
 The final scenes of the book follow Don Gately as he drifts in and out of consciousness on a hospital bed, in unimaginable pain from an infected bullet wound.
 He repeatedly refuses the nurse’s offers of morphine, believing it will lead him to relapse into his own addiction.

-In The Pale King; Claude Sylvanshine’s father in the door of an accelerating subway car.
+In The Pale King; Claude Sylvanshine’s father becomes trapped in the door of an accelerating subway car.
 Young Claude watches from mere feet away as his padre is fatally dashed against a ladder at the end of the platform.
 Everyone Leonard Stecyk meets immediately and irreversibly detests him, through little fault of his own.
 Meredith Rand is so pretty that nobody ever sees her as anything else; leaving her unable to have any kind of meaningful human connection.2

 In Oblivion, Incarnations of Burned Children gives me the howling fantods to such an extent that I won’t include its premise here.
 Take whatever you might guess from the name, and then make it worse.
 The Suffering Channel appears to be self-aware, addressing contemporary America’s voyeuristic enjoyment of the suffering of others.
 In Brief Interviews With Hideous Men, The Depressed Person recounts the viciously cyclic and wholly self-imposed pain of someone who gravitates to the most negative possible interpretation of anything and everything.3 Even in his non-fiction, his most well-known piece is Consider the Lobster, which reflects on the cognitive dissonance between diners enjoying delicious Maine lobsters and home chefs who cannot bring themselves to be in the same room as the lobster they are boiling alive bangs noisily against the sides of its pot-cum-coffin, presumably in a desperate plea for salvation.